Dilras Banu Begum: Marriage to Aurangzeb

 Dilras' known physical and personal attributes describe her as being beautiful, vivacious and charming.
 Pertaining to her character, she seems to have been a proud and self-willed woman and her husband stood in some awe of her.
 She was reputed to have been short-tempered, and was, says Aurangzeb, a woman of "extreme imperiousness, but to the end of her life I continued to love her and never once did I wound her feelings."
 Dilras' proud nature did not create problems in her marriage as Aurangzeb always acted humbly with his haughty and imperious wife.
 From all accounts it appears that Dilras shared several character traits with her husband.
 Both of them were strong-willed, pious and comparatively indifferent to the normal scheme of material values.

 Dilras' eldest son, Azam Shah, stands before his father, Aurangzeb.

 However, whereas Aurangzeb was a staunch Sunni, Dilras Begum was a devout Shia.
-In his court, the princess organized debates between Shia and Sunni ulema in which Princess Zeb-un-Nissa also participated.
-However, when he became emperor, after Dilras had died, Aurangzeb asked his daughter not to participate in these debates, which she did, according to the historian Magan Lal.
 Safavid Shias grew in Aurangzeb's reign became even more influential than ever in the Mughal empire and their military leaders led almost all of Aurangzeb's successful military campaigns.

 Aurangzeb's other marriages to his two secondary wives were meaningless.
 As a result, these two inferior wives, though they produced four more children for him, remained isolated from their husband.
 The status and authority of being the imperial consort was reserved for Dilras only.
 She retained her influence over her husband till the end of her life and always remained his favourite as well as his chief consort.
 Even after her untimely death, her position at court, in the palace, and in her husband's life was not taken by either of his secondary wives.
 Thus, Dilras was never replaced and no empress ruled Aurangzeb's palace.